MA Sociology with Quantitative Methods

 This programme equips you with the skills employers need, opening doors to a wide range of exciting and well remunerated careers.

-- A Levels: ABB including Mathematics, or AS Mathematics at A (if A Level is not taken).
-GCSEs: English at Grade C or 4.
+- A Levels: Mathematics at grade B, or AS Mathematics at grade A (if A Level is not taken).
+GCSEs: English at grade C or 4.
+(Revised 18/3/2019 to provide more accurate information).

-- IB: Award of Diploma with 34 points overall and grades 655 in HL subjects including Mathematics.
-SL: Mathematics at 6 (if not taken at HL) and English at 5.
-IB applicants should note that Maths Studies is not accepted for any of our Quantitative Methods programmes.
+- IB: HL: Mathematics at grade 5.
+SL: Mathematics at grade 6 (if not taken at HL) and English at grade 5.
+Mathematical Studies is not accepted for any of our Quantitative Methods programmes.

 We welcome applications from students studying a wide range of international qualifications.